k8-mb/k8-mb.github.io/index.md

 ones that needed the help of lawyers and courts while dealing with fourreal.

-A court can only help us is seeing the border between legal and illegal.
+A court can only help us in recognize the border between legal and illegal.
 I am writing these chronicles to explore borders more
 blurred: the ones between professional and amateurish, polite and cocky, cunning and sneaky, reasonable and greedy.